-1. Any person who publicly incites others to disobey military orders, to violate military duties, to refuse to perform military service or to desert, and any person who makes use of such a forged or falsified order or instruction, shall be liable to a custodial sentence or to a monetary penalty.

-2. Where the incitement or inducement relates to mutiny or the preparation for mutiny, the penalty is a custodial sentence or a monetary penalty.
+- 1. Any person who publicly incites others to disobey military orders, to violate military duties, to refuse to perform military service or to desert, and - any person who induces a person obliged to perform military service to carry out such an act, - shall be liable to a custodial sentence not exceeding three years or to a monetary penalty. - 2.
+Where the incitement or inducement relates to mutiny or the preparation for mutiny, the penalty is a custodial sentence or a monetary penalty.

 Forgery of military orders or instructions 1.
-Any person who wilfully forges, falsifies, suppresses or removes a call-up order, mobilisation order or marching order, or instructions intended for those obliged to perform military service, and any person who makes use of such a forged or falsified order or instruc-
+Any person who wilfully forges, falsifies, suppresses or removes a call-up order, mobilisation order or marching order, or instructions intended for those obliged to perform military service, and any person who makes use of such a forged or falsified order or instruction.